-But before we get ahead of ourselves: How do T.J.
-Maxx, Marshalls and co. gain access to such bags to offer for sale if the brands with which they are associated do not want their wares in these stores?
+Yet, many of those brands' wares end up on discount racks.
 According to a statement from T.J.
 Maxx, “We buy from all kinds of vendors, and we take advantage of a wide variety of opportunities, which can include department store cancellations, a manufacturer making too much product, or a closeout deal when a vendor wants to clear merchandise at the end of a season, as well as lots of other ways.”

-This broad language tells us very little in actuality.

-What we do know is that stores ranging from Macy’s and Nordstrom to Neiman Marcus and Bergdorf Goodman employ buyback clauses in their contracts with brands and vendors, in which they are required to buy back merchandise that does not sell.
-Traditionally, off-price retailers then buy this overstock from manufacturers at a discount, drastically reduce prices, and offer the goods for sale in their stores.
-This is likely how Michael Kors bags, for example, end up in discount retail stores.
+This broad language tells us very little in actuality, but what we do know is that stores ranging from Macy’s and Nordstrom to Neiman Marcus and Bergdorf Goodman employ buyback clauses in their contracts with brands, in which the brands are required to buy back merchandise that does not sell on their own dime.
+With that in mind, buying back these products and then off loading them to off-price retailers (which then drastically reduce prices, and offer the goods for sale in their stores) is in the best interest of brands' immediate bottom lines.

 According to sources, T.J.
 Maxx and Marshall's buyers are prone to acquiring just about everything that can be found in mainstream department stores, such as Macy's and Nordstrom.
 While this would be a legitimate transaction for T.J.
 Maxx, it would likely be a breach of contract on the part of Nordstrom, as Nordstrom almost certainly agreed in the terms of its distribution agreement with YSL to refrain from selling to unauthorized retailers and/or selling in bulk to any entity.

-As Eric Wilson noted in an article for the New York Times several years ago, “readers of the fine print on the sites of luxury retailers like Saks Fifth Avenue, Neiman Marcus and Bergdorf Goodman may be surprised to discover that a policy [that limits the number of units of a particular style that a customer may buy] now applies to designer handbags.”
+As Eric Wilson noted in an article for the New York Times several years ago, “Readers of the fine print on the sites of luxury retailers like Saks Fifth Avenue, Neiman Marcus and Bergdorf Goodman may be surprised to discover that a policy [that limits the number of units of a particular style that a customer may buy] now applies to designer handbags.”
 Wilson noted that such policies cite “popular demand,” as the reason as to why “customers may order no more than three units of these items every 30 days.”

 In reality, such terms – which mirror Louis Vuitton’s terms that no consumer may purchase more than three bags at any given time, no more than two of any style per year, and on its website, consumers may only purchase between one and two of any given style – aim to thwart gray market sales.